ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

-# Develop `Tokenizer` web component
+# Develop a `Tokenizer` web component
-The `Tokenizer` will be a container for `Tokens`, providing responsive behaviour - overflow when Tokens can't fit in the available width.
+The `Tokenizer` will be a container for `Tokens`, providing responsive behavior - overflow when Tokens can't fit in the available width.

 <br>

 ## 1. Create Tokenizer via `create-ui5-element`

-UI5 Web Components tools provides the `create-ui5-element` command that bootstraps a new web component (generates `Tokenizer.ts`, `Tokenizer.hbs` and `Tokenizer.css`).
+UI5 Web Components tools provide the `create-ui5-element` command that bootstraps a new web component (generates `Tokenizer.ts`, `Tokenizer.hbs` and `Tokenizer.css`).

 - Run the command in the project's root: